stephenbeckr/ML-theory-class/Lectures.md

 ### Week 1.
 Ch 1, 2, 3 [SSS]
 - [Mon 1/10] **Introduction**, ch 1 [SSS], parts of ch 1.3 [Mohri].
-What is ML, compare to other types of learning, types of learning (supervised, etc.), standard tasks, papaya example, inductive bias and generalization
+What is ML, compare to other types of learning, types of learning (supervised, etc.), standard tasks, papaya example, inductive bias and generalization.
+Start on lecture 1
+- [Wed 1/12] Finish lecture 1, do lecture 2, and start lecture 3 (up to axis-aligned rectangles)